-It is well-known there is a pattern whereby an undiscovered beautiful location is found by a few intrepid travellers.
-The secret is out; and slowly the place begins to attract larger groups.
-Before you know it, this once undiscovered place of natural beauty is now home to large hotel resorts, numerous bars and restaurants, airports… This is not news.
-However, development and change are inevitable in today’s world.
-I find it slightly distressing that some westerners turn their noses up at places which have become commercialised; always looking for a new, more untouched place.
+There is a pattern where first an undiscovered beautiful location is found by a few intrepid travellers.
+Soon the secret is out; and slowly the place begins to attract more tourism.
+Before you know it, this once untouched place of natural beauty is now home to large hotel resorts, bars and restaurants, airports… This is not news.
+However, development and change are surely inevitable in today’s world.
+I find it slightly distressing that some westerners turn their noses up at places which have become commercialised; always looking for a new, untouched place.
 The ‘hottest’ place to visit of 2018.
 When did a place, with its people, history and culture, become a transient fashion item to us?
+As long as the place retains it’s identity, and tourism is allowed to evolve to the benefit of those living there, I don’t see a problem with this.

 There can sometimes be a sort of inverted snobbery associated with travelling.
-You’ll know the one I mean.
-You sometimes hear people who are “travelling” look down on people on “holidays”.
+You’ll know the one I mean; you sometimes hear people who are “travelling” look down on people on “holidays”.
 Don’t get me wrong.
-I believe travel certainly does open your mind, smashes down barriers of racial and cultural prejudice, and brings people together.
-That said I don’t think you have to be a hipster staying in a wooden shack in a remote location for this.
+I believe travel does open your mind, brings down barriers of racial and cultural prejudice, and brings people together.
+That said I don’t think you have to be a hipster staying in a wooden shack in a previously undiscovered location to achieve this.
 I think anyone who wants to see the world, if they have the means, should.
 If you want to do that in 5* luxury, that’s fine!
 The key is to have an open mind, be interested to find out about the place you are in, and be respectful at all times.

 So this blog, I hope, will be a more down-to-earth take on travel.
 I’d like to give honest insight and advice, and hopefully inspire people to get on that plane and see what’s out there.
 As a busy working professional, I’d also like to highlight it is still possible to step outside your box from time to time – not all of us are able to travel the world all year round.
-The world will change; I imagine Thailand will be different to how it was even four years ago when I last visited.
+The world changes; I expect Thailand will be different to how it was even four years ago when I last visited.
 But as I said before, this is inevitable and not necessarily negative.
 A country should surely be allowed to evolve; it doesn’t mean Thailand has lost its essence, culture or natural beauty.

 And by the way – I’ll definitely get to Sri Lanka and Malta one day!